spdx/spdx-3-model/model/Dataset/Properties/anonymizationMethodUsed.md

 ## Description

-AnonymizationMethodUsed describes the methods used to anonymize the dataset (of fields in the dataset).
+A free form text that describes the methods used to anonymize the dataset (of fields in the dataset).

 ## Metadata